 Well, this is the last one for my best views list for Lisbon and one of my favorites too.
 And that is because the views are so unlike what you will see in the rest of the city.
 The aqueduct gives you a totally different perspective.

-First thing, I was so excited to walk on an aqueduct.
-We had never done this before and this one of the most awaited attractions on our family tour of Portugal.
-Located in the Alcântara valley, the aqueduct is 19 km long and is one of the few structures that survived the 1755 earthquake.
+First, I was so excited to walk on an aqueduct.
+We had never done this before, and it was one of the most awaited attractions on our family tour of Portugal.

-Apart from being a wonderful example of 18th-century architectural prowess, the Lisbon aqueduct provides stunning vistas of a different part of the city on both sides.
-You can see up to the 24th April Bridge and the Statue of Christ.
+Apart from being a wonderful example of 18th-century architectural prowess, the Lisbon aqueduct provides stunning vistas of different parts of the city on both sides.

 Location: Calcada da Quintinha 6

-Entrance fee: €3.
+Entrance fee: €4.
 No discount with the Lisboa Card.

 Opening hours: 10 am – 5:30 pm (Tue – Sun)